sudharsan81/e2e-tests-with-pipeline/README.md

 - Define pipeline, pipeline plugins and pipeline tool configurations as `code`.  commonly known as `Pipeline As Code (PAC)` and `Pipeline Configuration As Code (PCaC)`.
 - Define pipeline gating policies.
 - Describe various stages of the pipeline like initialisation, build and run stages.
-- Demonstrate contanarisation as a reliable rumtime to run tests within pipeline agents.
+- Demonstrate contanerisation as a reliable rumtime to run tests within pipeline agents.
 - Demonstrate `cypress` as a web based test automation framework.
 - Demonstrate test results dashbaords and analytics.